sgerwin/PA-4/README.md

 ```
 * It is **_crucial_** to include "import pandas as pd" as the entire Python script relies on this specific code.
 ```
-# Read cars data from CSV file into dataframe
+# Read the Excel file "board2.xlsx" and load it into a DataFrame
-cars=pd.read_csv("cars.csv")
+df=pd.read_excel("board2.xlsx")
 ```
-* The code block above is also important as this loads the .csv file.
+* The code block above is also important as this loads the .xlsx file.
 Without it, the entire script won't run.